 2. Stroll around Ximending

 Ximending is a popular shopping and eating district in the eastern part of Taipei.
-The concept is similar to a night market, but the shops are located in actual shophouses inside a building.
+The concept is similar to a night market, but the shops are located in indoor shophouses inside a building.
 The area is for pedestrians only, and closed to all cars, making it really easy to walk around in.
 If you’ve been to Seoul – it’s kind of like the Myeongdong area.

 Ximending is a lot more alive on weekends and at night.
 So if you’re looking for that hustle-bustle atmosphere, consider visiting it on a Saturday or Sunday night.
 Even if you’re not into shopping, it’s fun to visit so that you can people-watch or see the street performers.